AdamP1592/Muscle_Sim/DataStructuresDocs.md

 *BiMap.remove(a, b)*
 - Removes the connection b from the set a points to in the forwards map.
 Removes the connection a from the set b points to in the backwards set.
 Cleans up any key that points to an empty set

+## ScrollingMap

+**Description:**
+>A map that is limited to some maxSize.
+When you push to a map that is already at it's max size it removes the first key.
+All operation besides iterating are o(1)

+**Variables:**

+- maxSize
+    * Type: Number
+    * The maximum number of entries the map can contain

+- #scrollingMap
+    * Type: Map
+    * A private member of the class containing the actual Map that stores everything

+**Functions:**

+*ScrollingMap.push(key, value)*
+- This is the core function of the ScrollingMap.
+When you push a key->value pair to the map and it's below maxSize, it's a normal set() function of a map.
+However, when the number of entries is equal to the maximum allowed number of entries, the map deletes the first key placed in the map.

+*ScrollingMap.replace(key, value)*
+- Replaces the value of a given key so long as the key exists

+*ScrollingMap.delete(key)*
+- Passes on the delete function of the scrollingMap

+*ScrollingMap.get(key)*
+- Passes on the get function of the scrollingMap

+*ScrollingMap.[Symbol.iterator()]*
+- Passes on the iterator of the scrollingMap

 <!--